Abercorn F.C.

-Abercorn Football Club was a football club based in Paisley, Scotland.
+Abercorn Football Club was a football club in Paisley, Scotland.
 The club were members of the Scottish Football League from 1890 until 1915 and folded in 1920.
 Abercorn were founder members of the Scottish Football League, but eventually could not compete with local rivals St Mirren.
 During their time in the SFL the club played at Underwood Park, Old Ralston Park and New Ralston Park.
 Their colours were blue and white stripes.